Slicing through the air is no easy feat so we've compiled a list of best time trial bikes that will make the job a fair bit easier

 In this race, the bike can make a big difference – and the more wind cheating it can be, the better.
 Here is our guide to time trial and triathlon bikes in which we will explain what to look for and the main differences between different models.

-What is time trial bike?
+What is a time trial bike or triathlon bike?

 Time trial bikes are specifically designed for the demands of riding against the clock, usually on flatter terrain where the difference between winning and loosing can often be mere seconds.